callmarx/dotfiles/README.md

 A Font package that I use in Tilix and Neovim.
 To install or read more about see:
 <https://github.com/ryanoasis/nerd-fonts>.

+For Arch Linux you can use this [AUR package](https://aur.archlinux.org/packages/nerd-fonts-complete).

 ## Oh My Zsh
 I use `zsh` shell with [*Oh My Zsh*](https://github.com/ohmyzsh/ohmyzsh) manager.
 To check if you have it installed in your linux and if it is defined as default shell, use: